MEAN HIGH WATER

 Mean High Water (MHW) is a project documenting the impacts of sea level rise & flooding in and beyond the South Carolina Lowcountry.
 The title is in reference to the MHW tidal datum defined and maintained by the NOAA Center for Operational Oceanographic Products and Service.

 MHW was started in 2020 by photographer and engineer Jared Bramblett.
-It is intended to be an evolving and collaborative documentation of the impacts of flooding.
-If you are interested in participating and submitting to the project, please reach out.
-All content on this site is copyrighted.
-If you are interested in using any content, please submit a request.
+This is intended to be an evolving and collaborative documentation of the impacts of flooding.
+If you are interested in participating, please reach out.

 Jared Bramblett